 As we try to live palm oil free, we think it’s better to focus on what we CAN HAVE rather than what we can’t have.

 This is a running list of the foods my son eats that he can safely have.
-We try to vary his foods so he doesn’t tire of them.
+I try to vary his foods so he doesn’t tire of them.

 Also, there are other foods without palm oil on our other lists.
-These are the ones he likes and eats.
-We continue to update this list.
+These above are the ones he likes and eats.
+I continue to update this list.
 Thank you for reading and caring about this issue!
 See Costco foods without palm oil for what we buy there for ideas.

-This list is specific to personal care items he uses with a palm oil intolerance.
+This list is specific to personal care items with a palm oil intolerance.